-The days are getting shorter, the weather getting colder, and as December approaches the Christmas season has already taken centre stage in our daily lives.
+The days are getting shorter, the weather getting colder, and as Christmas approaches the season has already taken centre stage in our daily lives.

 For the lucky few who have already completed their shopping and pre-ordered their turkey, this is a time to enjoy the cozy winter nights.
 However for the majority of us who haven’t even thought about what to get our friends or family, the Christmas season can be extremely draining.